eh891l3b/stanag4285-rxtx/README.md

 - The long interleavers (`l` suffix) require significantly more data to fill the interleaver buffer before the decoder can start producing output.
 This is normal STANAG 4285 behaviour.
-- There is no 8N1 or any external serial framing — the modem's own preamble and HDLC structure handle synchronisation. (set decoder software framing to "Synchronous")
 - Original modem code by C.H.
 Brain G4GUO (circa 2000).